Fulk IV of Anjou

 Fulk IV (Foulques IV d'Anjou; 1043 – 14 April 1109), better known as Fulk le Réchin (Fulco Rechin), was the count of Anjou from around 1068 until his death.
 He was noted to be "a man with many reprehensible, even scandalous, habits" by Orderic Vitalis, who particularly objected to his many women and his influential footwear, claiming he popularized the pigaches that eventually became the poulaine, the medieval long-toed shoe.

 Name

 Fulk was the usual name of the medieval counts of Anjou.
 It is the English form of the same Germanic masculine given name latinized as Fulco in contemporary accounts and written Foulques in modern French.
 They are all cognate with the word folk ("people, kin").

 Réchin, the epithet by which he is usually known, has no certain translation.
 Philologists have made numerous and varied suggestions, most but not all negative, including "the Quarreler", "the Rude", "the Sullen", "the Surly", and "the Heroic".

 Life

 Early life

-Fulk, born in 1043, was the younger son of Geoffrey II, Count of Gâtinais (sometimes known as Aubri), and Ermengarde of Anjou.
+Born August 1043, Fulk was the younger son of Geoffrey II, Count of Gâtinais (sometimes known as Aubri), and Ermengarde of Anjou.
 Ermengarde was a daughter of Fulk the Black, an earlier count of Anjou, and the sister of Geoffrey Martel who inherited Anjou upon his father's death.

+Fulk's father died around 1043-1045 while he was still a child, and his mother remarried sometime around 1048-1055 to her second cousin Robert I, Duke of Burgundy.
+From this marriage was born Fulk's half-sister Hildegarde.